SoumyaTGhosh/ddcrpMeshSeg/README.md

 --------------------------------------

-This software package includes an implementation of Gibbs sampling for the distance dependent Chinese restaurant process along with utility functions for motion based mesh segmentation.
+This software package includes an implementation of Gibbs sampling for the distance dependent Chinese restaurant process along with utility functions for motion/deformation based mesh segmentation.
 The code is based on the model presented in:

 **From Deformations to Parts:Motion-based Segmentation of 3D Objects**.